 Leon Bewersdorff

-Computer Science Student at RWTH Aachen University, Research/Operations at OurSky
+Computer Science Student at RWTH Aachen University, Engineering/Operations at OurSky

-Computer science student at RWTH Aachen University and amateur astronomer with a private observatory in Germany.
-Outside of working for OurSky, my research encompasses variable star and exoplanet photometry, precision astrometry, and stellar multiplicity; recent work includes automation and continued operation of research telescopes in Chile for robotic interferometry observations, as well as development of astronomy software.
+I work in Operations and Engineering at OurSky, study computer science in Germany, and am an amateur astronomer with a private observatory.
+My research in amateur astronomy includes exoplanet photometry, precision astrometry, and stellar multiplicity.
+Recent personal projects involve the automation and continued operation of research telescopes for robotic interferometry observations, as well as the development of astronomy software.

 Current Personal Projects